itsaboutcode/one_project/README.md

 # Purpose of this project

-- Purpose is to create one application in different framework
+- The purpose is to create one application in a different framework

 ## Backend Stacks
 - Springboot
 - Laravel
 - Nestjs
+- .net Core
+- RoR
+- Django

-## Web Front End Stacks
+## Web Front-End Stacks

 - Vuejs
+- Reactjs
+- Angular
-- reactjs
+- Aurelia
-- angular
+- NestJS
-- aurelia
+- Svelte

 ## Mobile Front End Stacks